IDEO-coLAB/nomad/README.md

 > It may take a minute or more before you see any messages.

+### 🔥🚀
+You just created your first node.
+What's next?
+Browse the docs for the complete API.
+Create a node that publishes something interesting to the world.

 ### Troubleshooting

 Not seeing any messages?
 Make sure you started IPFS: